 There are a wide number of potential fees that may be applied, they include:

 - A charge to convert from capped drawdown (If applicable).

 - Charges levied by the fund managers on the money that remains invested.

-There is little doubt (particularly in the current market) drawdown offers a number of advantages when compared to an annuity but it is important to understand the true costs of drawdown.
+In the current market drawdown offers a number of advantages when compared to an annuity but it is important to understand the true costs of drawdown.
 To maximise investment growth it is vital to choose the right drawdown product, understand the pension drawdown charges and the potential impact of those fees.

 The information in this article does not constitute financial or other professional advice.
 You should not take action on the basis of this article without seeking regulated independent financial advice that addresses your specific circumstances.